- Brand name

 If you forget to take it

-If you take too much Burinex you may pass too much urine, have a dry mouth, feel thirsty, weak, tired, dizzy and confused.
-You may also have loss of appetite, cramps and vomiting.
+If you take too much Burinex® you may feel thirsty, weak, tired, dizzy and/or confused.
+You may also have a dry mouth, loose your appetite, experience cramps and/or vomiting.

 Things to be careful of